Weekend in the Berkshires: 2-day itinerary (with or without the kids)

 For lunch, choose one of the many eateries along the main streets of Lee, Lenox or Stockbridge.

-On our summer 2015 trip we saw “Unexpected Man” by award-winning French playwright Yasmina Reza (directed by Seth Gordon) with Corinna May and John Woodson (check this calendar for summer 2016 performances and dates.)
+On our weekend trip that summer we saw “Unexpected Man” by award-winning French playwright Yasmina Reza (directed by Seth Gordon) with Corinna May and John Woodson (check this calendar for summer 2019 performances and dates.)
 The play first premiered in London in 1995 and has been since staged throughout the world.
 I didn’t expect my teen to respond so well to the play about two middle-aged people sitting in a train compartment together but alone in their thoughts, but he loved it!
 My son’s true theatrical love is Shakespeare and I hope to return to “Shakespeare & Company” to watch a Shakespeare’s play.
-And when we are back, I will be sure to take a “backstage tour” to peek around the curtain, props shop, and rehearsal studios housed at the theater’s expansive grounds.

-The summer’s programming also includes a“bare Bard” family-friendly style Shakespeare’s play on the lawn of the Mount (Edith Wharton’s home in Lenox) with the grounds open for picnicking prior to each performance.
-In 2016 it is going to be “Twelfth Night” (through August 20).
+The summer’s programming also includes a family-friendly Shakespeare on the lawn of the Mount (Edith Wharton’s home in Lenox) with the grounds open for picnicking prior to each performance.
+In 2019 it is the “Taming of the Shrew“.
 (Tickets could be purchased online or call (413) 637-3353; be sure to inquire about senior and student discounts.)

 “Shakespeare & Company” has the most beautiful theater grounds I have ever encountered, with several stages (including summer Elizabethan’s performance tent) sharing the property.